deepaksood619/deepaksood619.github.io/docs/databases/indexing/intro.md

 Indices are based on the values being distributed uniformly across a range of buckets.
 The buckets to which a value is assigned is determined by a function called a hash function.

+## Heaped storage

+Heaped storage is a term for tables that live on the database with no clustered index.
+The data is stored in no particular order and new data simply gets added as it comes in.

 ## Methods of indexing

 ### Clustered Indexing